Meek Mill: 2008: Drug and gun conviction

 In 2008, Mill was convicted of possession of drug paraphernalia, and second-degree possession of a loaded firearm by a convicted felon.
-He was sentenced to eleven to twenty-three months in prison, followed by eight years probation, by Philadelphia County Superior Court Judge Genece Brinkley.
+He was sentenced to eleven to twenty-three months in prison, followed by eight years probation, by Philadelphia County Common Pleas Judge Genece Brinkley.
 After Mill's 2008 conviction, Brinkley continued to handle Mill's further legal cases and oversaw his probation.
 Mill was released in early 2009 under a five-year parole agreement after serving seven months.
-In January 2023, Pennsylvania governor Tom Wolf pardoned Mill for these convictions.
+Years later, these convictions were overturned on appeal and resolved with a misdemeanor plea, which in turn was the subject of a pardon.

 2012–2016: Several violations, incarceration and house arrest

 On the night of Halloween 2012, following an album release party for his debut, Dreams and Nightmares, in South Philadelphia, Mill was detained by city police after a car which he was riding in was pulled over.
-The outcome of the arrest remains unknown; no charges were filed, and Mill was released from custody.
-However, in December, because of the incident, Mill was found to have violated his probation for his 2008 federal drug and gun charges, resulting in Judge Brinkley revoking Mill's travel permit.
+No charges were filed, and Mill was released from custody.
+However, in December, because of the incident, Mill was found to have violated his ongoing probation from his 2008 drug and gun charges, resulting in Judge Brinkley revoking Mill's travel permit.